ITR.temperature_score

 The input data frame, with capped scores

-anonymize_data_dump(self, scores: pandas.DataFrame) pandas.DataFrame
+anonymize_data_dump(scores: pandas.DataFrame) pandas.DataFrame

 Anonymize the scores by deleting the company IDs, ISIN and renaming the companies .